 According to a report from the WHO, viruses B and C are responsible for 96% of hepatitis-related deaths.
 In 2015, there were nearly 325 million cases of hepatitis worldwide, but treatment only reaches a small percentage of individuals, especially in low income countries.
 In the same year, hepatitis caused the death of 1.3 million people.

 Sexually transmitted infections (STIs), usually known as sexually transmitted diseases (STDs), are infections that spread mostly through sexual contact.
-The most common are chlamydia, gonorrhea, syphilis and trichomoniasis, but there are many more, like HIV and Hepatitis B.
+The most common are chlamydia, gonorrhoea, syphilis and trichomoniasis, but there are many more, like HIV and Hepatitis B.

 Holidays mean fun and a needed relaxing period from a long work year.
 However health does not take a time out.
 The World Health Organization (WHO) estimates that everyday over one million of STDs are acquired worldwide.
 A great part of STDs has mild or no symptoms.
 Thus, many people are not aware they are infected and contribute to the spreading unwittingly.

 If left untreated, STDs can lead to other serious conditions, beyond the infections itself.
-For instance, gonorrhea and chlamydia are the main causes of pelvic inflammatory disease (PID) and infertility among women.
+For instance, gonorrhoea and chlamydia are the main causes of pelvic inflammatory disease (PID) and infertility among women.
 In men, the most common consequence is an infection in the prostate, prostatitis, but can also lead to infertility.

 Practicing safe sex, using male or female condoms is a great practice to reduce the risk of contracting an STD but does not eliminate it at 100%.
 If you are sexually active with multiple partners, you should check your status regularly.
 During your next check-up, ask to be also tested for STDs.